How the Federal Government Aligns Resources and Delivers Core Services

 Despite strong systems, the federal government faces persistent challenges:

 - Budget Constraints: Competing priorities often lead to funding shortfalls.
-As an example, debates over border security versus climate initiatives highlight tensions in resource distribution.
+To give you an idea, debates over border security versus climate initiatives highlight tensions in resource distribution.

 - Bureaucratic Inefficiencies: Red tape and overlapping mandates can delay service delivery.
 The Federal Acquisition Regulation aims to streamline procurement, but inefficiencies persist.